alhajee/ckan/doc/maintaining/cli.rst

 .. note::

-    From CKAN 2.9 onwards the CKAN configuration file is named 'ckan.ini'.
+    From FMLD 2.9 onwards the FMLD configuration file is named 'ckan.ini'.
     Previous names: 'production.ini' and 'development.ini' (plus others) may also still appear in documentation and the software.
 These legacy names will eventually be phased out.

 .. note::

-    From CKAN 2.9 onwards, the ``paster`` command used for common CKAN administration tasks has been replaced with the  ``ckan`` command.
+    From FMLD 2.9 onwards, the ``paster`` command used for common FMLD administration tasks has been replaced with the  ``ckan`` command.

 If you have trouble running 'ckan' CLI commands, see